Baby sling: Risks

 There have been incidents of babies suffocating while in carriers, particularly "bag sling" styles, and Consumer Reports urged a recall of all slings of this type in 2009.
 Consumer Reports recommends soft infant carriers (mei tai or soft structured carriers) and backpack baby carriers over these styles.
 Advocates argue that other types of slings are safe, especially when the baby's face, nose, and mouth are visible at all times.

 After a six-week-old baby died while being breastfed "hands-free" in a sling as the mother moved around the house, an inquest heard that the baby was in an unsafe position too far down the sling, and collapsed after five minutes.
 Despite immediate resuscitation attempts he died three days later.
 The coroner called for industry standards promoting the safe use of slings, and said that there did not appear to be helpful images, or guidance or advice, of safe and unsafe sling postures.
 There was no advice that breastfeeding a young baby hands-free risked suffocation.

+Safety measures

+Using an infant sling requires correct positioning to prevent suffocation and falls.
+The U.S. Consumer Product Safety Commission (CPSC) mandates federal safety standards for slings to prevent structural failures and falls.
+Health Canada and the American Academy of Pediatrics (AAP) warn that infants under four months, premature babies, and those with respiratory illnesses face the highest suffocation risk.
+Sling use is not recommended during activities involving heat, speed, or balance hazards, such as cooking and cycling.

+The Consortium of UK Sling Manufacturers and Retailers created the TICKS (Tight, In view at all times, Close enough to kiss, Keep chin off the chest, Supported back) protocol for safe positioning.
+The sling must be tight enough to hold the baby upright.
+Loose fabric allows the baby to slump, which restricts breathing.
+The caregiver must always see the baby's face by looking down.
+The baby must sit high enough on the chest and the baby's chin must point up and away from their chest to keep the airway open.
+Sling must support the baby's back so their chest and abdomen rest flat against the caregiver.